tomoe-mami/weechat-scripts/pastebuf/README.md

 # pastebuf

 View the content of pastebin inside buffer.
+Requires Weechat 0.4.3 or higher.

 Supported sites: